datapfranc/datapfranc.github.io-src/content/pages/Home.md

 ## Premise

-The project is speculating that DataPlateform**[^footnote]** giving access to cleansed dataset integrating multiple 3<sup>rd</sup>-party provider's data will become prevalent to many analytical projects.
+The project is speculating that DataPlateform**[^footnote]** giving access to cleansed dataset integrating multiple 3<sup>rd</sup> party data will become prevalent to many analytical projects.

 This is considering:

 1. __Data Preparation__
-That step is costly, but <u>mandatory</u> when integrating multi-source data, is better left to a dedicated and specialized team
+  * this step is costly but <u>mandatory</u> when integrating multi-source data and is better left to a dedicated and specialized team
 2. __Cloud-based cost model__
-With its zero initial investment and pay-per-usage policy, Cloud-based SaaS will also be attractive in the data analytics domain
+  * with its zero initial investment and pay-per-usage policy, it will also be attractive in the data analytics domain
 3. __Cloud computing scalability__
-Linear and near "infinite" scalability is needed to open analytical capability to much larger audience
+  * linear and near "infinite" scalability is needed to open analytical capability to much larger audience
 4. __Data asset integration__
-Single source dataset has limited value by itself... the famous saying "The whole is greater than the sum of its parts”
+  * single source dataset has limited value by itself.. the famous saying "The whole is greater than the sum of its parts”
 5. __A bit of idealism!__
-Modern world is dense, interconnected and interdependent.. striving for more collaboration and sharing dataset should prevail over competitive argument!
+  * Modern world is dense, interconnected and interdependent.. striving for more collaboration and sharing dataset should prevail over competitive argument!

 Refer to [context]({filename}2-Context.md) for more details.

 ## DataPlatform offering

 The project is dedicated to create DataPlatforms with any kind of integrated dataset.
-It is dedicated to taking on all Data Preparation work in place of Data Providers, as well as visualisation/dashboarding work to offer BI analytics as a self-service available to non-expert.
+It takes care of all Data Preparation work in place of Data Providers, as well as visualisation/dashboarding work to offer BI analytics as a self-service available to non-expert.

 It is the place to find LIVE, CLEANSED, STRUCTURED, MODELED, CONSISTENT and INTEGRATED multi-source dataset accessible in the Cloud!
 There are many [large datasets](https://www.quora.com/Where-can-I-find-large-datasets-open-to-the-public) available like [BigQuery dataset](https://www.reddit.com/r/bigquer/wiki/datasets), or [AWS dataset](http://aws.amazon.com/datasets/), but these are raw data derived from a single source.